ehrosales5/my-project/README.md

 - Once you flipped a card you get one opportunity to find its pair.
 - If not, they will flip back over.
 - Remember you only have 3 oportunities.
-- The game ends once you find all the pairs or you when you dont have more
+- The game ends once you find all the pairs or when you dont have more opportunities.

 ## Getting Started